EU jurisdiction · Managed CI/CD · Security-scanned actions

 A familiar Git platform.
 Sovereign by construction.

-BorgMark is hosted Forgejo with the parts agencies actually need bolted in — so you adopt it in an afternoon, not a quarter.
+BorgMark is hosted Forgejo with the parts a security review actually checks, bolted in, so you switch in an afternoon, not a quarter.

 Use the Forge, Luke.

-Build runners are included and managed.
+Managed CI/CD runners come with it.
 No Hetzner box to provision, patch, or explain in an audit.
-Push, and it runs.
+Push, and it runs in the EU.

 Repositories, artifacts and logs stay on EU infrastructure under EU jurisdiction.
 A location you can name in a contract.